mcds-cmu/11634/s24/syllabus/index.md

     Participation in this peer review is mandatory, and it will substantially influence your individual grade.
 This policy underscores our commitment to fostering a collaborative learning environment where every member's contribution is valued and assessed fairly.

-- **Individual Growth**.
+- ### Individual Growth

     Each student is required to define and communicate their personal learning objectives, which they aim to achieve throughout the capstone experience.
 Additionally, they are to compose a short report that demonstrates their reflective thinking and ongoing efforts towards self-improvement and skill enhancement.
 This concise report should detail how their experiences in the capstone project have contributed to meeting these learning goals.

-- **Final Report**.
+- ### Final Report

     Submit an update to your Draft Report, which incorporates: a) feedback received on your Draft Report submission and b) feedback received during your Spring Final Presentation.

 ## Course Schedule

 See the [Course Calendar]({{ site.baseurl }}{{ page.subpath }}{% link s24/schedule.md %}) for the tentative schedule.
 Specific deadlines are posted on Canvas.

-## Weekly Fellow Feedback on Standups

-Each student will be assigned as a Fellow to a team, with the responsibility of providing feedback on their weekly standups.
-To complete the Weekly Standup Fellow Feedback process:

-- Access the Standups Evaluation Rubric: This can be found on Canvas, where you'll get the guidelines for evaluating the presentations.

-- Attend and Comment on the Presentation on Persuall: Watch the team's standup presentation and leave comments on their presentation slides.
-Use the provided rubric as a guide for your feedback.
-Note that assigning a score to the team is not required.

-- Provide Detailed Feedback: Each week, you are expected to submit a minimum of three high-quality comments.
-Each comment should be well thought out and detailed, ranging from 50-100 words.
-It's important to distribute your comments evenly throughout the presentation.
-Your feedback will be assessed using Persuall's quality algorithm, and there will be a manual inspection after the deadline to ensure grading accuracy.

 ## Grading